ryssbowh/bootstrap-theme/README.md

 - Keep auto compilation either when you change settings or when the frontend is reloaded
 - If you have a theme that extends from this plugin, simply import the generated file in your custom scss, the file will be found using scss file import inheritance.

-You can add extra scss variables you may need to those settings through events :
+You can add your own scss variables tab in the settings through events :

 ```
 use Ryssbowh\BootstrapTheme\models\Settings;